-MDN Web Docs (previously know as MDN — the Mozilla Developer Network) is an evolving learning platform for Web technologies and the software that powers the Web, including:
+MDN Web Docs (previously known as MDN — the Mozilla Developer Network) is an evolving learning platform for Web technologies and the software that powers the Web, including:

 MDN's mission is simple: to provide developers with the information they need to easily build projects on the open Web.
 If it's an open technology exposed to the Web, we want to document it.